 Speaking of IMELDA is a collective comprised largely, although not exclusively, of Irish women living in London.
 Our collective is comprised of a diversity of women of all ages and from many walks of life, including those working in education, the creative arts, health, social care and activism.
 Our collective history of activism spans reproductive rights, anti-racism, LGBTQI rights, anti-austerity movements in England and Ireland, housing rights, Irish Travellers’ rights, support for refugees and migrants and formerly challenging the human rights abuses by the British Army in Northern Ireland, including supporting the rights of women political prisoners during the Troubles (1968-98).
 IMELDA was initiated by women who had emigrated from Ireland since 2000 with the aim of challenging the legislative restrictions on abortion across the island of Ireland.
-Its members from the inception of the group include Tina McCloskey, Marian Larragy, Lynne McCarthy, Ann Rossiter, Treasa O'Brien, Helena Walsh, Oonagh Kearney and Sarah Cantwell.
+IMELDA took its first action in 2013 and its members since then include Tina McCloskey, Marian Larragy, Lynne McCarthy, Ann Rossiter, Treasa O'Brien, Helena Walsh, Oonagh Kearney, Helena Doyle and Sarah Cantwell.
 Later members who reinvigorated the group include Anna Carnegie, Claire Henry, Lizzie Marseilles, Sophie Cannon and Ayeshah Éammon.

 IMELDA stages IWASG